Staines-upon-Thames: Association football

 Staines Town F.C.
 (STFC) traces its origins to a football team from St Peter's Institute, which took part in the 1878–79 FA Cup.
 STFC itself was founded in 1892 and initially played its home games at Hammond's Farm, now beneath the King George VI reservoir.
 It later merged with the St Peter's team, but the combined club closed in 1935.
 STFC was reformed towards the end of the Second World War and played its home games at Wheatsheaf Park.
 The ground was refurbished in 2004, but in March 2022 the club announced that it was in dispute with its landlord and would be suspending football operations with immediate effect.

 Staines Lammas F.C. was founded in 1926 and initially played its home games at the Lammas Recreation Ground.
-The club later moved to Laleham Recreation Ground and, in 2001, opened a new pavilion.
+The club moved to Laleham Recreation Ground in the 1980s and, in 2001, opened a new pavilion.